 - Sport-specific drills (e.g., agility ladder, cone drills).

-- Incremental running program, initiating with jogging and moving to sprints.
+- Gradual return to running program, starting with jogging and progressing to sprints.

 - Functional training to simulate sport-specific movements.